denten-books/plain-text/1-metaphor.md

 the user has the experience of communicating with the file management intermediary [@laurel_brenda_interface_1986, 75].

-Combined, the ideas behind cognitive domain blending and direct manipulation gave rise to the now ubiquitous WYSIWYG (what you see is what you get) interfaces, put into mass production by Apple, Xerox, and other companies in the early- to mid-1980s.
+In combination, the ideas behind cognitive domain blending and direct manipulation gave rise to the now ubiquitous WYSIWYG (what you see is what you get) interfaces, put into mass production by Apple, Xerox, and other companies in the early- to mid-1980s.
 The Xerox 8010 Star workstation introduced in 1981 and the Xerox 6085 Daybreak workstation, introduced in 1985, heralded the era of accessible, metaphor-driven personal computing, characterized by the use of virtual graphical objects like windows, icons, desktops, folders, and buttons.